Plaque 101: What Is It And How Do You Prevent It?

-Dental plaque is a substance that feels like a sticky film over the topcoat of your teeth.
+What is dental plaque?
+Dental plaque is a substance that feels like a sticky film is coating your teeth.
 It's created when your mouth's saliva, bacteria, and residual carbohydrates come together.
-Unfortunately, when plaque is left on your teeth it can turn into tartar.
+Addressing plaque buildup by using plaque removal dental gel or plaque removing toothpaste can prevent it from turning into tartar.

 Tartar is a crusted deposit that traps stains to your teeth.
 It can also make it more difficult to remove plaque and bacteria from your teeth without professional help.
-Brushing at least twice a day is crucial for keeping plaque under control.
+Brushing at least twice a day with a tartar removing dental gel or tartar removing toothpaste is crucial for keeping plaque under control and maintaining good oral health.

 How does plaque attack your teeth?